FAQs

 • Mixed Waste

-However, we are strict on the contents of the bin and should incorrect rubbish be placed into a bin, additional charges will be added.
+However, we are strict about the contents of the bin, and if incorrect rubbish is placed in a bin, additional charges will be added.

 Skip bins should not be filled any higher than the top of their sides.

-When filling the skip bin, you should do so in a way that will prevent the contents from spilling over, whether it is stationary or in transit.
+When filling the skip bin, whether it is stationary or in transit, you should do so in a way that will prevent the contents from spilling over.

 No – hazardous waste is not permitted in the skip bins.